Number of devices backed up per subscription: Up to 5 computers; unlimited mobile devices

 There are clearly some users for whom all these complex and powerful features are important and useful.
 But for the average user who will seldom or ever use them, it simply doesn't make sense to pay $90 per year for 500GB of cloud storage, let alone $125 for 1TB.

-Compare this to Backblaze, which gives you unlimited backup storage on one machine (including external drives) for $60 per year.
-You could have two years of Backblaze unlimited backup for less than the cost of a single year of the Acronis 1TB plan.
+Compare this to Backblaze, which gives you unlimited backup storage on one machine (including external drives) for $70 per year or $130 for two years.
+You could have two years of Backblaze unlimited backup for $5 more than the cost of a single year of the Acronis 1TB plan.

 Acronis True Image: Performance